Xceptance/xlt-documentation/content/en/xlt/load-testing/Quick-Start/20-demo-application.md

 ## Getting the Posters Application

-The latest version of Posters can be downloaded from [Maven Central](https://search.maven.org/artifact/com.xceptance/posters-demo-store).
+The latest version of Posters can be downloaded from [Github](https://github.com/Xceptance/posters-demo-store/releases).
 Place the JAR file `posters-demo-store-<version>.jar` anywhere on your local disk.

 ## Building Posters